 Where to stay in Bergamo Citta Bassa

-As a modern part of the city, Citta Bassa offers more advanced facilities and services, such as restaurants, shops, and high-end Bergamo hotels.
+As a modern part of the city, Citta Bassa offers more advanced facilities and services, such as restaurants for brunch and more, shops, and high-end Bergamo hotels.
 It doesn’t radiate the same old town vibe or medieval atmosphere as Citta Alta.
 Still, the city’s lower town is equally packed with main attractions.
 It will give you glimpses of ancient villages built along the primary roads that link Bergamo Alta to the surrounding territory.

 Citta Bassa is a fantastic town for art lovers.
 It is home to two outstanding art museums, such as the famous Carrara Art Gallery and the Bernareggi Museum of Sacred Art.
 But your trip to Bergamo city center won’t be complete without visiting one of its most iconic spots, the Sentierone.
 It’s the city’s traditional promenade that connects Piazza Vittorio Veneto with Via Torquato Tasso.